ianlucas/zet/docs/setup-git.md

 ## Credentials on GitHub

-1. Click on your profile pic menu.
-2. Click on "Settings".
+1. Click on "Settings".
-3. Click on "Developer settings".
+2. Click on "Developer settings".
-4. Click on "Personal access tokens".
+3. Click on "Personal access tokens".
-5. Generate a token and use it as password when authenticating in `git`.
+4. Generate a token and use it as password when authenticating in `git`.